-Effective January 1, 20136, employees hired after June 7, 2011 shall contribute an amount equal to 32% of regular base monthly salary to a supplemental retirement plan created under IRC 401(a) and 401(h) and to be invested in a way chosen by the employees.
+Effective January 1, 2016, employees hired after June 7, 2011 shall contribute an amount equal to 2% of regular base monthly salary to a supplemental retirement plan created under IRC 401(a) and 401(h) and to be invested in a way chosen by the employees.
 Contributions to the supplemental retirement plan shall be on a "pick up" basis as defined in IRC 414(h)(2).
 This supplemental retirement plan allows the accrual of retiree health benefits.
 Contributions are divided 25% to the 401(h) or retiree health bucket, and 75% to the 401(a) or retiree income bucket.
-The plan will be administered by a third party administrator, Peery and Associates

-Inc. All plan expenses will be paid by the participants from the trust.
-Upon separation from service, the employee shall be allowed to contribute any unused vacation leave, unused compensatory leave and up to 50% of any unused sick leave that has not been converted to PERS Service Credit, into the plan, subject to IRS limitations.
+The plan will be administered by a third party administrator, Peery and Associates Inc. All plan expenses will be paid by the participants from the trust.
+Upon separation from service, the employee shall contribute any unused vacation leave, unused compensatory leave and any unused sick leave that has not been converted to PERS Service Credit, into the plan, subject to IRS limitations.